winitzki/sofp/sofp-src/README.md

 - How to infer the most generic (parametric) types for higher-order functions
 - Worked examples and exercises

-**Note**: There was an error in the last exercise as shown in the video -- it had no solution.
+**Note**: There was an error in the last exercise as shown in the video -- it had no solutions.
 Please use the exercises from the current version of the PDF slides.

 ## Chapter 3, part 2: Disjunction types